subhamNIT/amazon-chime-developer-guide/doc_source/mtgs-sdk-notifications.md

 ## Sending notifications to EventBridge<a name="chime-sdk-eventbridge-notifications"></a>

 We recommend sending Amazon Chime SDK event notifications to EventBridge\.
-For detailed information about using the Amazon Chime SDK with EventBridge, see [Automating the Amazon Chime SDK with EventBridge](https://docs.aws.amazon.com/chime/latest/ag/automating-chime-with-cloudwatch-events.html#events-sdk) in the *Amazon Chime Administrator Guide*\.
+For detaild information about using the Amazon Chime SDK with EventBridge, see [Automating the Amazon Chime SDK with EventBridge](https://docs.aws.amazon.com/chime/latest/ag/automating-chime-with-cloudwatch-events.html#events-sdk) in the *Amazon Chime Administrator Guide*\.
 For information about EventBridge, see the [Amazon EventBridge User Guide](https://docs.aws.amazon.com/eventbridge/latest/userguide/)\.

 ## Sending notifications to Amazon SQS and Amazon SNS<a name="chime-sdk-sqs-sns-notifications"></a>